Advisory Policy Board

 The SA Ad Hoc Subcommittee is responsible for reviewing the hardware and software security policy for current CJIS Division computer systems as well as those systems under development.
 The Subcommittee recommends to the APB a security policy governing the FBI’s CJIS Division systems as well as those systems interfaced with the CJIS Division’s computers and telecommunication systems.
 In addition, this Subcommittee reviews issues related to the requests from agencies and organizations wanting access to information contained in the CJIS Division programs.

 The UCR Ad Hoc Subcommittee is responsible for reviewing issues concerning the UCR Summary System as well as the National Incident-Based Reporting System, Law Enforcement Officers Killed and Assaulted, and Hate Crimes.

 The Subcommittees typically meet twice a year and their meetings are closed to the public.
-The Subcommittee chair coordinates with the CJIS Division Training and Systems Education Unit (TSEU) to identify proposed topics and prepare the agendas for the meetings.
-At the conclusion of the Subcommittee meetings, the TSEU will forward proposals directly to the APB for consideration.
+The Subcommittee chair coordinates with the CJIS Training and Advisory Process (CTAP) Unit to identify proposed topics and prepare the agendas for the meetings.
+At the conclusion of the Subcommittee meetings, the CTAP will forward proposals directly to the APB for consideration.